sebandx/Data-Structures-Complexity-and-Algorithms/Dictionary.md

     print('Current Value:', v)
     print()
 ```
-## dict() Constrcutor Dictionary Comprehension
+## dict() Constructor Dictionary Comprehension
 We can turn other data types to dictionaries using dictionary comprehension.
-Note: We must specify where the keys are and where the values.
+Note: We must specify where the keys are and where the values are.
 ```python
 example_data = [
     ('one', 3),